 A line of Oakland, California police officers prevent Occupy Oakland protesters from entering the freeway.

-While Occupy Oakland was gaining national attention in 2011, there were other local protests occurring.
-When Oakland Unified School District announced it would close five of its elementary schools, parents, students, teachers and community members voiced their outrage.
-A teacher from one of the five schools, Lakeview Elementary, led his students on a protest march to a school board meeting.
+When Oakland Unified School District announced it would close five of its elementary schools in 2011, parents, students, teachers and community members voiced their outrage.
+A teacher from one of the five schools, Lakeview Elementary, led his students on a march to a school board meeting.

 Featherweights Roberto Bonilla and Eric Hunter fight at The Blue Horizon boxing club in Philadelphia.

 Lubec, Maine is the easternmost town in the United States.
 An isolated, winding peninsula on the northern coast, it feels like one of Maine’s many islands.
-Though work is scarce, and winters are long, Lubec’s stunning landscapes take hold of many lifelong residents, as well as newcomers looking for a different kind of life.
+Though work is scarce and winters are long, the stunning landscape captivates lifelong residents and newcomers alike.

-Tommy Blake, 23, has lived in Lubec for his whole life.
-Even though he has seen friends and family lose work and struggle with drug addictions in this shrinking town, Tommy has resolved to stay.
-He deals with substance abuse issues himself.
+Tommy Blake, 23, is a lifelong Lubec resident and a recovering opioid addict.
+Even though he’s watched friends and family lose work and struggle with drug addiction in this shrinking town, Tommy has resolved to stay.

-Tommy’s father and grandfather were both fisherman and he always assumed he would be as well.
-Most young people have to leave Lubec to make a living, but Tommy is determined to stay and fish.
+Tommy comes from a long line of fishermen but it’s a dying profession in Lubec.
+Most young people leave town to find work, but Tommy is determined to stay.
 “I’d rather fish and be on the water than anything else,” he says.
 “If I’m not on the water I’m not happy.”

 At the end of each day buyers from Portland scramble to purchase the best-looking urchins and then ship them to Asia, where the roe is a popular delicacy.